top of page

 Overall, the budget continues the trend of spending more money and raising taxes to cover the shortfall.
 But while the deficit situation seems stable, there is a missed opportunity to cut back on spending and reduce taxes.
 This uncertainty about future taxes could create problems for businesses and investors.

-To get in touch with a business or real estate lawyer, please get in touch with us in three easy ways:
+To get in touch with a business or real estate lawyer, you can contact us in three easy ways:

 bottom of page